WallabyLester/Turtlebot3_Trajectories_and_Xacro_Arm/homework2/README.md

 `figure_eight.launch` - Launch file for running the robot following a figure eight trajectory.
 Use no arguments or add argument `mode:=sim` for simulating with turtlesim and add argument `mode:=real` for use on the turtlebot3.

+To move the turtle, call the `resume` service with `rosservice call /resume`.
+To pause the turtle movement, call the `pause` service with `rosservice call /pause`.

 `arm_basics.launch` - Launch with no arguments or add `use_jsp:=False` for launching xacro arm to follow a trajectory.
 Add argument `use_jsp:=True` for launching with the joint state publisher gui to control the arm with the gui.

 `arm_mark.launch` - Launch with no arguments or add `use_jsp:=False` for launching xacro arm to follow a trajectory with markers being placed.
 The marker shapes and colors correspond with positive or negative x position.
 Positive is a green sphere and negative is a blue cylinder.
 Add argument `use_jsp:=True` for launching with the joint state publisher gui to control the arm with the gui and still display the markers.

 ## Configuration Instructions
 To adjust the trajectory parameters for the figure eight the turtle and robot will follow, use the `trajectory.yaml` file.
 The file takes parameters for width, height, and period of the figure eight.
 Use the commented suggested parameters for the turtlebot3.

+To adjust the publishing frequency of the cmd_vel messages, edit the launchfile private parameter `~pub_freq` in the file `launch/figure_eight.launch.

 To adjust the parameters for the xacro arm, use the `arm.yaml` file.
 The file takes a length and radius for each link/arm and a period, T.

 Refer to python package `homework2/src/homework2` for symbolic calculations of the differential flatness equations and control inputs from the trajectory.

+This package features a test option to test the values of the figure eight trajectory at a time of `t=0` and `t=T/2`.
+Use `catkin_make run_tests` to run these tests.

 ## Turtlesim Following Figure Eight
 Turtle follows the trajectory starting from a paused state, resuming, and being paused and resumed again.